-In February 2019, Invisible Flock are attending Unbox Festival, Bangalore, which is co-founded by our partners in India, Quicksand.
+In February 2019, Invisible Flock attended Unbox Festival, Bangalore, which is co-founded by our partners in India, Quicksand.
 With support from British Council Creative Economy we are bringing 5 delegates from the UK and 1 from Uganda, to join 5 delegates from India at a makers lab in the lead up to the festival.

 Find information about the delegates below.